 The Sopranos are back.
-The Many Saints of Newark, the much-anticipated prequel film to the uber-popular HBO crime series The Sopranos, arrives simultaneously to theatres and HBO Max on Friday, October 1.
+The Many Saints of Newark, the much-anticipated prequel film to the uber-popular HBO crime series The Sopranos, arrives simultaneously to theaters and HBO Max on Friday, October 1.
 Subtitled “A Sopranos Story,” the film chronicles a tumultuous 1960s and 1970s New Jersey and the influences over young Anthony Soprano that shaped him into the future mob boss, Tony Soprano.
 Read on for how to watch The Many Saints of Newark on HBO Max, as well as all six seasons of the original Sopranos.

 Where to Watch The Many Saints of Newark and seasons 1 -6 of The Sopranos: HBO Max